 The children are heard to read regularly in school.
 It is very important that children are not rushed through the early reading books so they can consolidate their learning and are heard regularly to read at home.
 In the early stages of reading, children will bring home picture books and books with a small amount of words in until they are secure with their sounds to allow them to break down words.
-Your child will receive a reading record log for you to record comments about your child's reading at home.
 Details of reading will be given in September.
-Comments such as 'We shared this book together and my child could guess what happened next", or 'We found the word 'the' in our book' are all appreciated and means there is constant communication going on between the class teacher and parent.
-Questions to use in your reading time can be found on Willow Class page on the school website.
 When your child has read the book several times and seems to be reading fluently, try checking them on the words out of context.
 This can be made fun by closing the book and opening it up on a page and selecting a word.
 Do make sure the first two words are ones that they know so their self-esteem is supported and they feel confident.
 Praise them when they say it correctly.
 If you pick a word they do not know, look at the first letter together, what sound does it make?
 Encourage them to use the pictures as clues.
 Encourage your child to tell you what they have read in their own words too.
 Ask them many questions!